Sweden officially joins NATO, ending decades of post-World War II neutrality

 “This is a historic moment for Sweden.
 It’s historic for the alliance.
 It’s historic for the transatlantic relationship,” Blinken said.
 “Our NATO alliance is now stronger, larger than it’s ever been.”

 Later Thursday.
-Kristersson was to visit the White House and then be a guest of honor at President Joe Biden’s State of the Union address to Congress.
+Kristersson was to visit the White House and then be a guest of honor at Biden’s State of the Union address.

-The White House said that having Sweden as a NATO ally “will make the United States and our allies even safer.”

-“NATO is the most powerful defensive alliance in the history of the world, and it is as critical today to ensuring the security of our citizens as it was 75 years ago when our alliance was founded out of the wreckage of World War II,” it said in a statement.

 “Sweden will now take its rightful place at NATO’s table, with an equal say in shaping NATO policies and decisions,” he said in a statement.